AbyssV/practicing/notes/knowledge.md

 To compile and run cpp program, run ```gcc hello.cpp -o hello```, then run ```./hello```

-The difference between gcc compiler and g++ compiler (they are actually not compiler, but ask for GNU compiler), is that for .cpp file, both gcc and g++ view it as cpp file, while fot .c file,  gcc view it as c file but g++ view it as cpp file.
-They also include different #indef, search more detail.
+The difference between gcc compiler and g++ compiler (they are actually not compiler, but ask for GNU compiler), is that for .cpp file, both gcc and g++ view it as cpp file, while for .c file,  gcc view it as c file but g++ view it as cpp file.
+They also include different #indef, search for more details.